jgerace/jgerace.github.io/README.md

 # Marginalia

-A Jekyll theme for personal sites with a literary sensibility.
+A Jekyll theme for personal sites with a literary, dry-wit sensibility.
 Built around an inline margin note system — notes sit beside the text they annotate on desktop, and become tap-to-reveal toggles on mobile.

 ---